XEB-AM: Wartime

-From 1942 to 1946, XEB broadcast two prominent newscasts, the "Noticiero Mundial" and "El oído del mundo", important as conflict broke out in Europe and Asia.
-World War II brought with it a competition among radio stations to be first with the latest developments.
+From 1942 to 1946, XEB broadcast two prominent newscasts, the "Noticiero Mundial" and "El oído del mundo".
+These were important broadcasts as conflict broke out in Europe and Asia.
+World War II brought with it a competition among Mexican radio stations to be first with the latest developments.

-On October 12, 1942, XEB inaugurated its new facilities with five studios, two theaters for concerts and a United Press newswire, and also boasted of its creation of a 40-transmitter network to reach all Mexico.
-The station also jumped to 100 kW of power, but it had trouble maintaining the transmitter as the war effort made finding replacement parts impossible.
+On October 12, 1942, XEB inaugurated its new facilities with five studios, two theaters for concerts and a United Press newswire.
+The station also boasted of its creation of a 40-transmitter network to reach all Mexico.
+XEB increased to 100 kW of power, but it had trouble maintaining the transmitter as the war effort made finding replacement parts nearly impossible.

-In April 1945, XEB was the first station to inform Mexican listeners of the death of Franklin Delano Roosevelt, four minutes before the competition.
-That same year, it created a sports radio network featuring such personalities as Julio Sotelo, Fernando Marcos and Cristino Lorenzo.
+In April 1945, XEB was the first station to inform Mexican listeners of the death of U.S. President Franklin Delano Roosevelt, four minutes before its competitors.
+That same year, it created a sports radio network, featuring popular personalities Julio Sotelo, Fernando Marcos and Cristino Lorenzo.

 After the war

-From 1946 on, XEB's live musical programming was steadily supplanted by recordings, which was more economical, but high-profile stars like Miguel Prado, Blanca Estela Pavón and Raquel Moreno remained on the air.
+In its early years, XEB presented live musical programs.
+But by 1946, it was using musical recordings, which were more economical.
+Never the less, high-profile stars including Miguel Prado, Blanca Estela Pavón and Raquel Moreno remained on XEB.

 By 1950, XEB was branded as "La Emisora de las Américas" (The Station of the Americas).
 On AM, it was already broadcasting at 1220 kHz, its current frequency.
 On shortwave, XEBT was at 9.625 MHz.

 In 1952, XEB was sold to Luis Martínez Vértiz.
 During this time, sports announcers like Óscar Esquivel and Ángel Fernandez joined the station, which became known as "Voz y expresión de México" the next year.
-The format consisted of news, romance music and programs for ranchera music.
+The format consisted of news, sports, romantic music and ranchera music.

 Sistema Radiópolis

 In 1957, Emilio Azcárraga acquired XEB and incorporated it into the Radiópolis network.
-The next year, XEB moved to be alongside XEQ-AM 940 and XEDF-AM 970.
-During this era, Alejandro Rodríguez Morán, known as "El Sheriff", devised XEB's longtime slogan "El B grande de México" and its popular nighttime program "Serenata XEB", which debuted in 1960.
+The next year, XEB's studios moved in the same complex as XEQ 940 and XEDF 970.
+During this era, Alejandro Rodríguez Morán, known as "El Sheriff", devised XEB's longtime slogan "La B Grande de México" and its popular night time program "Serenata XEB", which debuted in 1960.

-In 1962, XEBT was closed, and the Radiópolis stations were branded as the "three points of gold", XEB alongside XEQ and XEDF.
-This later rose to four, with the integration of XERPM-AM 660, and then to five with XEMP-AM 710 brought into the fold.
+In 1962, shortwave station XEBT was closed.
+The Radiópolis stations were branded as the "three points of gold", XEB alongside XEQ and XEDF.
+A fourth AM station, XERPM 660, was added to the line-up.
+Later, a fifth station, XEMP 710, was brought into the fold.

 Radio Fórmula

 Rogerio Azcárraga Madero bought XEB in 1967, forming Grupo ORO.
-The station moved to another building, and in 1975, the owner became known as Radio Fórmula.
-The station was branded as Radio 3, as it was the highest of Fórmula's three stations on the dial after XERPM and XEMP-AM 710.
+The station moved to another building.
+In 1975, the company became known as Radio Fórmula.
+The station was branded as Radio 3, as it was the highest of Fórmula's three stations on the dial after XERPM 660 and XEMP 710.

 Government ownership and IMER

 On December 21, 1978, the ownership of XEB, XERPM and XEMP was taken by the federal government.
-From then until the formation of the Instituto Mexicano de la Radio in 1983, it was operated by the state-owned concessionaire Compañía Nacional de Radiodifusión, S. A.
+From then until the formation of the Instituto Mexicano de la Radio in 1983, XEB was operated by the state-owned concessionaire Compañía Nacional de Radiodifusión, S. A.